mattdesl/pen-plotter-blog-post/svbtle.md

 ![header](https://raw.githubusercontent.com/mattdesl/penplotter-example/master/images/header.jpg?token=ABUdg5XGpGYA44xBdNAZfGC7O4qNvTJKks5aUj4MwA%3D%3D)

-Over the last several months, I've been exploring some different ways of rendering my code and algorithms as *physical* outputs.
+Over the last several months, I've been exploring some different ways of rendering my code and algorithms with *physical* outputs.
 I'm interested in the idea of creating real, tangible objects that are no longer bound by the generative systems that created them.

 My interest in this began in March 2017, when I purchased my first pen plotter: the [AxiDraw V3](https://shop.evilmadscientist.com/productsmenu/846) by Evil Mad Scientist Laboratories.
 It's a fantastic machine, and has opened a whole new world of thinking for me.
 For those unaware, a pen plotter is a piece of hardware that acts like a robotic arm on which you can attach a regular pen.
 Software sends commands to the device to raise, reposition, and lower its arm across a 2D surface.
 With this, the plotter can be programmed to produce intricate and accurate prints with a pen and paper of your choice.